Melioidosis: Age, risk factors

 Melioidosis is found in all age groups.
 For Australia and Thailand, the median age of infection is at 50 years; 5 to 10% of the patients are under 15 years.
 The single most important risk factor for developing melioidosis is diabetes mellitus, followed by hazardous alcohol use, chronic kidney disease, and chronic lung disease.
 More than 50% of people with melioidosis have diabetes; diabetics have a 12-fold increased risk of contracting melioidosis.
-Diabetes decreases the ability of macrophages to fight the bacteria and reduced the T helper cell production.
+Diabetes decreases the ability of macrophages to fight the bacteria and reduces the T helper cell production.
 Excessive release of Tumor necrosis factor alpha and Interleukin 12 by mononuclear cells increases the risk of septic shock.
 Other risk factors include thalassaemia, occupational exposure (e.g. rice paddy farmers), recreational exposure to soil, water, being male, age greater than 45 years, and prolonged steroid use/immunosuppression.
 However, 8% of children and 20% of adults with melioidosis have no risk factors.
 HIV infection does not appear to predispose to melioidosis, although several other co-infections have been reported.
 Infant cases have been reported possibly due to mother-to-child transmission, community-acquired infection, or healthcare-associated infection.
 Those who are well may also be infected with B. pseudomallei.
 For example, 25% of children started producing antibodies against B. pseudomallei between 6 months to 4 years of staying in endemic areas although they did not experience any melioidosis symptoms; suggesting they were exposed to it over this time.
 This means that many people without symptoms will test positive in serology tests in endemic areas.
 In Thailand, the seropositivity rate exceeds 50%, while in Australia the seropositivity rate is only 5%.
-The disease is clearly associated with increased rainfall, with the number of cases rising following increased precipitation.
-Severe rainfall increases the concentration of the bacteria in the topsoil, thus increasing thus of transmitting the bacteria through the air.
-A recent CDC Advisory indicated that the recent detection of the organism in the environment in Mississippi following the occurrence of two indigenous cases of melioidosis, confirms that parts of the southern USA should now be regarded as melioidosis-endemic.
+The disease is associated with increased rainfall, with the number of cases rising following increased precipitation.
+Severe rainfall increases the concentration of the bacteria in the topsoil, thus increasing transmission of the bacteria through the air.
+A recent CDC Advisory indicated that the recent detection of the organism in the environment in Mississippi following the occurrence of two Indigenous cases of melioidosis, confirms that parts of the southern USA should now be regarded as melioidosis-endemic.